wilsonmar/mac-setup/README.md

 8. After it runs, verify the version again <a href="#VersionWithGap">as described above</a> to ensure it's version 4.

-   ### secrets.sh at Home

-   The first time the script runs, it also copies the <strong>secrets.sh</strong> file from the public on-line repository into your laptop so that you can add your secrets in the file but have no chance the file will be uploaded from the Git repository where it came from.

-   The file is placed in your account Home folder.

    <a name="HomeFolder"></a>

    ### Home folder

-9. The default location the Teminal command opens to by default is your "Home" folder, which you can reach anytime by:
+9. The default location the Terminal command opens to by default is your "Home" folder, which you can reach anytime by:

    <pre><strong>cd
    </strong></pre>